 I really wish Fuji would bring ETERNA to their other X-Trans III/X-Processor Pro cameras.
 They don’t have the processor as an excuse this time around like they did with ACROS, and I would really like to use it for stills as much or more than for video.

 Depends on your use case.
 Video?
 Absolutely.
 Looking to upgrade from an X-T1 and haven’t already purchased an X-T2 for some reason?
 If you are ok with the slight increase in size and weight, you will certainly be happy with the upgrade, but with Firmware Version 4.00 having dropped for the X-T2, it too would be a substantial upgrade.

-The answer there could also come down your currently lens selection, and whether it could benefit from IBIS.
+The answer there could also come down your current lens selection, and whether it would benefit from IBIS.
 DSLR owners looking to for the most DSLR-like experience available in a mirrorless package should definitely look at the X-H1.

 Finally, consider whether the latest and greatest feature-set is worth the trade-off on size, weight, and money.
 As alluded to in the Introduction, the features are in the X-H1 only for now.
-They are sure to continue trickling down the lineup eventually.
+They are sure to continue trickling down the lineup.

 You Might Want Two

 If you are a pro looking to upgrade and you need a backup body, I would suggest getting two X-H1’s rather than backing the X-H1 up with an X-T2.
 The X-H1 handles differently enough that moving back and forth between the two could get frustrating.
 This is hardly essential—I may be travelling with a combination of bodies myself—but it is certainly ideal.
 Again, especially for my readers who shoot video.

 If you’d like to purchase the X-H1, or anything else for that matter please consider using one of the affiliate links below.
 The price is the same for you, but a small percentage of the purchase price goes to me, which helps keep this site going.
 Thank you.